wdolek/w4k-extensions-configuration-aws-secretsmanager/README.md

 By default logging is disabled (by using `NullLoggerFactory`).

-Since logging happens during host build phase (before application is fully built), it's not possible to use final application logger.
+Since logging happens during the host build phase (before the application is fully built), it's not possible to use the final application logger.
 Perhaps you will need to configure logging twice - once for the provider and once for the application.

 ## Acknowledgements